MrShtekman/Ramen-Rating/README.md

 # Ramen-Rating

-Presenting a simple fullstack web project made with **MERN stack** to keep my current knowledge in check and further extend it  **(Early work in progress)**
+Presenting a simple full-stack web project made with **MERN stack** to keep my current knowledge in check and further extend it  **(Work in progress)**

-What a visitor can do when launched:
+What a visitor can do:
 * Browse restaurants
-* Browse ramens from a specific restaurant
+* Browse ramen from a specific restaurant
 * Add reviews to that restaurant or ramen
-* See rankings, statistics and KPIs
+* See rankings, statistics
 * ???
-* Ramen minigames with weekly rankings
-* Paid subscription with daily newsletters about ramen
-* AI chatbot with unrivaled ramen knowledge
-* Collab with Foodora so that top ranked users get a discount

 ### To do: ###
 **Backend**